 Apple Cider Vinegar for Ear Mites in Cats

-Apple cider vinegar is a long-used natural remedy for many ailments and conditions, but you may not know how useful it can be for treating ear mites in cats.
+Apple cider vinegar is a long-used natural remedy for many ailments and conditions, but you may not know how useful it is for treating ear mites in cats.

-It’s an effective anti-fungal and anti-bacterial, which can prevent and treat many secondary infections that can be caused by ear mite infestations, like bacterial or yeast infections.
-Additionally, apple cider vinegar can help to adjust the skin pH in your cat’s ears, making a less hospitable environment for the mites to survive.
+It’s an effective anti-fungal and anti-bacterial that can be used to treat ear mite infestations, including bacterial or yeast infections.
+Additionally, apple cider vinegar can help to adjust the skin pH in your cat’s ears, making the area a less hospitable environment for the mites to survive.

 Untreated Ear Mites in Cats